DFE-Digital/bat-design-history/app/glossary.md

 : See Bursaries.

 SCITT
-: School-centred initial teacher training programmes are run by schools or groups of schools.
+: School-centred initial teacher training provider.
+A SCITT is most commonly a school who have incorporated a separate legal entity (company) dedicated to delivering teacher training.
+SCITTs are accredited bodies.

 School direct (SD)
 : Single school given school direct (fee and salaried) places.
-Must partner with accredited provider.
+Must partner with an accredited body.

 SITS
 : SITS:Vision, also known just as SITS, is a database application used for course and student management in further and higher education institutions, developed and maintained by the [Tribal Group](https://en.wikipedia.org/wiki/SITS:Vision).